D-S007/D-S007/README.md

 </div>

 ### 🔍 About Me
-📊 Data Analyst with specialized skills in AI/ML and NLP.
+📊 A Passionate Data Analyst with specialized skills in AI/ML and NLP.
 I transform raw data into actionable insights and intelligent applications.

 🔍 Core expertise in Data Analysis, Visualization, and Business Intelligence, enhanced with AI capabilities including:
 - Building NLP chatbots and AI agents for automated decision-making